 Wild Olive Trees Testimony of Jesus

 A few days ago I was discouraged.
 I went on a walk.
 The only person I don't feel bad about burdening with grievances is the Lord.
-He understands perfectly like no one else does and He gives the wisest, most perfect advice.
-Whenever I am a big tangled mess and come to Jesus for help, He gives me peace and understanding.
-Jesus is really the Wonderful Counselor and Prince of Peace that Isaiah wrote about.
-Isaiah 9:6.
-I needed to know what Jesus had to tell me in this particular situation.
+He understands perfectly and He gives the wisest, most unexpected, and perfect advice.
+Whenever I am a tangled mess and come to Jesus for help, He gives me peace and understanding.
+When you feel his Spirit speaking to you, that is His voice to you.
+He is closer than we realize.
+Jesus is truly the Wonderful Counselor and Prince of Peace that Isaiah wrote about.

 I stopped to see a small wild olive tree, a russian olive, that was reaching its branches out to the walking trail, almost like the tree wanted to be noticed.
 A couple years ago, I gained a love for wild olive trees after observing they have thorns.
 Plants with thorns are usually protecting some unique, special gifts.
 I didn't know wild olive trees had thorns- it felt like there was a message here.
 The wild olive tree reminded me of Jesus' crown of thorns, and his prayer in an olive grove for us.
 I began looking for wild olive trees, and nibbling on the edible little fruits that are sweet and tart.
 Then, in the spring, I learned wild olive flowers are yellow and shaped like a star or cross.
-The flowers are also sweet to eat.
+The flowers are also sweet to eat- at least this particular variety is.

 Tuesday, October 1, 2024